grompe/BTWTweak/patcher/readme.txt

 - Fix vanilla issue (MC-190) with misaligned textures facing East and North on partial blocks

+- Make wooden and stone pickaxes not break instantly when attacking mobs; coincidentally, this also raises their normal uses to 2 and 7 respectively, which helps balance against random and reduced output from breaking stone (in terms of cobblestone blocks)

 v0.9a

 - Fix vanilla issue (MC-12964) with chunk coordinates using